Aloisius/hadoop-s3a/README.md

 distributions of hadoop.
 Be sure to watch out for conflicting versions of httpclient.

-Statistics for the filesystem may be calcualted differently than other filesystems.
+Statistics for the filesystem may be calculated differently than other filesystems.
 When uploading a file, we do not count writing the temporary file on the local filesystem towards the local filesystem's written bytes count.
 When renaming files, we do not count the S3->S3 copy as read or write